 I was the first Ugandan to publish my harrowing ordeal when my tormentors are still in government and with power.
 I didn’t run away.
 I stayed and bravely exposed their impunity and barbarism.
 I think the courage is inborn and no gun or material offer will whittle down my use of literature to fight against malevolent dictators.

-After publishing my ordeal, people thought that I was crazy for writting a book about my torture when my tormentors were still in government.
+After publishing my ordeal, people thought that I was crazy for writing a book about my torture when my tormentors were still in government.
 I could not take the injustice with equanimity.
 That is equal to sweeping barbarism under the carpet in the name of being a coward.

 My advice to writers: do not allow yourself to be gagged.
 Use your talents without fear.
 Fearing to write because of dictators is equivalent to burying your talent.
 I would never do that.